Evolution of chirality in a multiphoton pair production process: The Evolution Stage

 Therefore, in the evolution stage, $s_p(\bm{p},t)$, $a_0(\bm{p},t)$ experience oscillation of frequency $2\epsilon_p$ and do not reach the maximum value at the same time.
-This oscillating behavior occurs because in Eq. (\ref{eq:eqs_chiral}), $a_0$, $s_p$, and $\bm{t}_2$ are coupled with each other by their first-order time derivatives, just like $\bm{E}$ and $\bm{B}$ in Maxwell equation.
+This oscillating behavior occurs because in Eq.~(\ref{eq:eqs_chiral}), $a_0$, $s_p$, and $\bm{t}_2$ are coupled with each other by their first-order time derivatives.

 In the first glimpse, this oscillation may seem strange, as the intuitive expectation is that after the external fields vanish, the chiral charge will undergo a monotonic decay with respect to time if the particles are massive.
-However, the existence of this oscillating behavior can be predicted even without the DHW formalism, since $\partial_{t}a_{0}-2ms_p=0$ is the obvious consequence of the axial Ward identity $\partial_\mu j_5^\mu = e^2/(2\pi^2) \bm{E}\cdot/bm{B} + 2m \bar{\psi} i\gamma_5 \psi$, and $\partial_{t}s_p+2ma_{0}+2\bm{p}\cdot\bm{t}_{2}=0$ can be derived directly from the free-particle Dirac equation as what we have done in Appendix \ref{sec:dev-chiral}.
+However, the existence of this oscillating behavior can be predicted even without the DHW formalism, since $\partial_{t}a_{0}-2ms_p=0$ is the obvious consequence of the axial Ward identity $\partial_\mu j_5^\mu = e^2/(2\pi^2) \bm{E}\cdot\bm{B} + 2m \bar{\psi} i\gamma_5 \psi$, and $\partial_{t}s_p+2ma_{0}+2\bm{p}\cdot\bm{t}_{2}=0$ can be derived directly from the free-particle Dirac equation as what we have done in Appendix \ref{sec:dev-chiral}.